randomBrainstormer/MMM-GoogleCalendar/README.md

 ### Dependencies

-1. The [Google Node.js client library](https://github.com/google/google-api-nodejs-client/): For authentication and Google Calendar API (v3).
-See Installation for instructions
+1. The [Google Node.js client library](https://github.com/google/google-api-nodejs-client/): This dependenci is required for authenticating to Google and using the Google Calendar API (v3).
+See Installation for instructions.

 ## Installation